bharatbalothia/wcelab-OMT/User_Journey.md

 (By doing this when the writer process runs, it will pick up the above modified records and redo the migration write process)

-### Epic 9 To get the list of failure count and pending list of Orders/Shipments. (//TODO: link to Epic)
+### Epic 8 To get the list of failure count and pending list of Orders/Shipments. (//TODO: link to Epic)

 1. To get the failure count and the list of orders/shipments failed, the user will run the following query to get the list.
 	i.
+Select * from MG_ORDER where IMPORT_FAILURE_TS != NULL; for Orders.
-Select * from MG_XXX where IS_IMPORT_FAILURE != NULL;
+	ii.
+Select * from MG_SHIPMENT where IMPORT_FAILURE_TS != NULL; for Shipments.
 2.To get the pending list of orders/shipments to be processed, the user will run the following query:
 	i.
+Select * from MG_ORDER where IMPORT_FAILURE_TS = NULL and IMPORT_TS = NULL; for Orders.
-Select * from MG_XXX where IS_IMPORT_FAILURE = NULL and IS_IMPORT_SUCCESS = NULL;
+	ii.
+Select * from MG_SHIPMENT where IMPORT_FAILURE_TS = NULL and IMPORT_TS = NULL; for Shipments.

-### Epic 10 Run migration for only inFlight Orders after initial migraiton (//TODO: link to Epic)
+### Epic 9 Run migration for only inFlight Orders or iFlight Shipments after initial migraiton (//TODO: link to Epic)

 User is running Order Migration Tool after previous run or runs.
 User's intent is to migration the inFlight Orders (only orders) from source to target using one migration server and one JVM.

 1. The user reviews the ```./config/source``` and ```./config/target``` to confirm parameters are valid to the user's intented migration.
-2. The user executes the migration with ```./oms-migration.sh inFlightOrders```

-### Epic 11 Run migration for only inFlight Shipments after initial migraiton (//TODO: link to Epic)

-User is running Order Migration Tool after previous run or runs.
-User's intent is to migration the inFlight Shipments (only shipments) from source to target using one migration server and one JVM.

-1. The user reviews the ```./config/source``` and ```./config/target``` to confirm parameters are valid to the user's intented migration.
-2. The user executes the migration with ```./oms-migration.sh inFlightShipments```
+2. The user executes the migration with ```./oms-migration.sh inFlightOrders``` for orders and ```./oms-migration.sh inFlightShipments``` for Shipments.

-### Epic 12 Monitoring Progress of migration in Derby DB (//TODO: link to Epic)
+### Epic 10 Monitoring Progress of migration in Derby DB (//TODO: link to Epic)

 User is running Order Migration Tool one migration server and one JVM.

 1. The user can connect to the Derby Network Server to monitor the progress of the migration.
 2. The migration tool creates and populates a record during migration in the folder of migration-db and Derby Network Server on the execution server.

+### Epic 11 TroubShooting - Looking for Failure reasons (//TODO: link to Epic)

+User is running Order Migration Tool one migration server and one JVM.

+1. The user can connect to the Derby Network Server to monitor the progress of the migration.
+2. The user queries for the order/Shipments and look for the value in FAILURE_REASON column.
+Depending on the FAILURE_REASON, the user will fix the error in Getter/Transformer/Writer.
+3. If the user doesn't find the entry in the DERBY_DB after running the migration tool, then the lister is not getting the data from the source.

 # TBD Content